Groups and tags¶

 For example, an organisation that has a national office and 5 regional offices puts constituents in each region into their own group.
 Then they create a National group which is assigned as the parent group for all regional groups.
 The national office can now send mailings to the National group, knowing that all contacts in the regional groups that are children of the National group will be included.

 CiviCRM assigns a unique numeric ID to each group.
 These group IDs can be used for a variety of operations.
 For example, the group ID can be used to define a URL for group sign-ups.
-You can find a group's ID by checking the ID column in the tabled list of groups at Navigation Menu > Contacts > Manage Groups.

 Tags are used to categorise contacts, activities and cases in CiviCRM.
 You can create as many tags as needed to classify the contacts in your database, though it is advisable to avoid duplicating existing tags or adding too many tags that aren't really necessary.
 It can be useful to create a standard process for creating and using tags within your organisation to avoid these problems.